 NO, at least one, but as many as you like.
 Remember that the point is to show how social media influence intercultural dialogue – the goal is NOT to give a history or critique of social media.

 Since Google Translate helps people communicate across language barriers when using social media such as Facebook, could that be considered as a form of social media for the video competition?
 What about Line, a freeware app for instant communication?

 YES, both would be appropriate to consider as social media in this context.

 Can a group of students submit a video instead of one person?

 Yes, absolutely.
 In fact, that is encouraged, as a way to ensure different points of view.

 Can faculty members participate?

-No, this is a competition for students only.
-Faculty members can serve as informal advisers or critics, and are certainly able to encourage participation, or even require participation as a course requirement.
+NO, this is a competition for students only.
+Faculty members can serve as informal advisers or critics, and are certainly asked to encourage participation, or even require participation as a course requirement if that suits their needs.
 But faculty members should NOT be part of the group that actually works on the video, and should NOT be the one submitting a video.